 Over 25,000 students have learned data technologies at BCIT.

-BCIT Computing Part-time Studies offers 3 separate data related credentials, course by course at night and on the weekends.
+BCIT Computing Flexible Learning, formerly known as Part-time Studies (PTS), offers 5 separate data-related credentials, course by course at night and on the weekends.
 With simple elective planning, these programs could be taken as a series of laddered credentials, in this order.

 Do you want to explore Computing and IT skills?

-Graduates will have acquired a solid understanding of the technical foundations of information systems, and may decide to move on to the laddered credential path to CST/PTS Diploma or complete ADAD and ADAC below.
+Graduates will have acquired a solid understanding of the technical foundations of information systems, and may decide to move on to the laddered credential path to CST FLEX Diploma or complete ADAD and ADAC below.

 Do you want to become a database administrator?

-Applied Database Administration and Design, ADAD covers the development and design of database management systems and business intelligence (BI) tools.
-This program includes core courses from the CSC plus a variety of industry electives including data visualization.
+Applied Database Administration and Design, (ADAD) covers the development and design of database management systems and tools.
+Cover core courses from the CSC plus a variety of industry electives, including data visualization.

-You’ll acquire a technical computer science foundation in relational database/SQL, as well as systems analysis and design.
-ADAD is aimed at two audiences: those who want to design, develop, and install database servers, as well as manage administrative policies; and those who want to explore the latest data mining and Business Intelligence (BI) tools.
+ADAD is aimed at two audiences: those who want to design, develop, and install database servers, as well as manage administrative policies, and those who want to explore the latest data mining and Business Intelligence (BI) tools.

 Do you want to become a data analyst and learn to develop data analytics systems?

-Applied Data Analytics Certificate, ADAC is built on top of ADAD, with focus on data analysis using Excel, SQL, Python, and R, along with BI tools for data-driven decision making.
+Applied Data Analytics, (ADAC) is built on top of ADAD, with focus on data analysis using Excel, SQL, Python, and R, along with BI tools for data-driven decision-making.
 Core courses include: statistics for data analytics, data visualization, IT security, Internet and IT Law, and an introduction to Big Data.

 BCIT Computing provides students with career-ready skills